According to Prekindergarten Prepares, children who attend prekindergarten:

 Our prekindergarten programs include:

 - Three-Year-Old Prekindergarten - The child must be 3 years of age on or before September 1 of the target school year.
-The three-year-old program is a half day program.
+The three-year-old program is a half-day program.
 Bus transportation is available.

 - Four-Year-Old Prekindergarten - The child must be 4 years of age on or before September 1 of the target school year.
-The four-year-old program is a full day program.
+The four-year-old program is a full-day program.
 Bus transportation is available.

 - Head Start - The child must be 4 years of age on or before September 1 of the target school year.
 Head Start is a comprehensive federal program designed to promote the school readiness of young children from low-income families.
 In addition to education services, programs provide children and their families with health, nutrition, social, and other services.
-Head Start is a full day program.
+Head Start is a full-day program.
 Bus transportation is available.

 - Preschool Program for Children with Disabilities - PPCD serves students receiving special education services starting at age 3.
-Instruction is based upon the child's individual education plan.
+Instruction is based on the child's individual education plan.
 If you think your child may have a disability and meet the eligibility criteria for PPCD or special education services, please contact the Special Programs office at 903-356-1220.